szaumoor/ZSTweaks/README.md

 **Component 1321:** Make Bone Club +2, +3 against undead's effect reflect the description better and improve it slightly

 This makes the club slightly more powerful (+3 in all respects), is more shamanic, and more damaging to undead: acts as +5 against them, with THAC0 bonus of +5 against undead, undead take +4 damage, and spectral undead take +8

+**Component 1323:** Make Azuredge act properly as a +3 weapon

+The original hits in terms of extra damage and thac0 like an unenchanted weapon.
+This component makes the weapon matche the basic stats of a +3 weapon.
+Additionally, it fixes the usual misleding bits in the description for extra damage, and it improves slightly the extra damage to undead from 1d6+4 to 1d6+6.

 ---